 During the term of assistance, HACSB also provides supportive services to the family through its Career Development Initiatives (CDI) department.
-Services include:
+Families are required to meet with their CDI caseworker at least annually to review their action plan and progress.
+Services provided to families through the CDI team include:

-- Needs assessment at intake to determine whether families have the prerequisite resources needed to be successful in this program; - Development of an individualized action plan for success; - Access to three on-site Workforce Development Specialists through our contract with the County Workforce Development Department; - Onsite access to a Family Stabilization Specialist and Employment Services Specialist through HACSB's contract with the San Bernardino County Transitional Assistance (welfare) Department; - Access to other resources designed to provide the family with meaningful support and tools to enhance the family's chances for success.
+- Needs assessment at intake to determine whether families have the resources needed to be successful in this program; - Development of an individualized action plan for success; - Access to on-site Workforce Development Specialists through our contract with the County Workforce Development Department; - Onsite access to a Family Stabilization Specialist and Employment Services Specialist through HACSB's contract with the San Bernardino County Transitional Assistance (welfare) Department; - Access to other resources designed to provide the family with meaningful support and tools to enhance the family's chances for success.